USL League One: Early years (2017–2020)

+Departure of MLS reserve teams and first wave of expansion (2020–2022)

+For the 2020 season, Union Omaha joined the league.
+Additionally, the New England Revolution and Inter Miami CF placed reserve teams in the league, bringing the total number of teams to 12.

 On June 21, 2021, Major League Soccer announced the creation of a new professional soccer league, MLS Next Pro, which began play in 2022 and would host all of MLS's reserve teams along with some independent teams.
 Fort Lauderdale CF, New England Revolution II, North Texas SC and Toronto FC II all joined MLS Next Pro after the 2021 League One season.
 Former League One side Orlando City B joined MLS Next Pro for the inaugural 2022 season following a hiatus that began after the club completed the 2020 League One season.
 Rochester New York FC, formerly known as Rochester Rhinos, announced on December 5, 2021, that the club would be joining MLS Next Pro as its first independent club.
 Rochester had announced in 2018 their intentions to join League One for the 2020 season, though stadium delays and other financial issues kept the club on hiatus for four years.
 On October 5, 2021, the USL announced it had awarded Lexington Pro Soccer an expansion team for the 2023 season.
 It would be League One's first club based in Kentucky.
 The club's identity was revealed as Lexington Sporting Club on March 22, 2022.

 Central Valley Fuego FC, Charlotte Independence and Northern Colorado Hailstorm FC began play in 2022.
-On June 3, 2022, USL announced that they had granted a group based out of Wilmington, North Carolina the exclusive rights to pursue a League One expansion team for the area with the goal of joining in 2024.
-Wilmington had been the home of long time USL club Wilmington Hammerheads FC, who played in various USL leagues from 1996 until 2017.
-On July 12, 2022, USL announced that a newly formed club, Santa Barbara Sky FC, would be joining League One for the 2024 season.
-It would be the league's second club in California, joining Central Valley Fuego.
+On June 3, 2022, USL announced that they had granted a group based out of Wilmington, North Carolina the exclusive rights to pursue a League One expansion team for the area to join in 2024.
+Wilmington had been the home of long-time USL club Wilmington Hammerheads FC, which played in various USL leagues from 1996 until 2017.
+On July 12, 2022, USL announced that a newly formed club, Santa Barbara Sky FC, would be joining League One for the 2024 season, though their debut would later be delayed until 2025, then cancelled entirely, instead joining USL Championship beginning in 2026.
 Following the conclusion of the 2022 regular season, FC Tucson announced a self-relegation back to USL League Two.
 Shortly after FC Tucson announced their self-relegation, One Knoxville SC announced they would turn professional and join League One for 2023, following a successful debut season that saw them reach the USL League Two conference finals.
+On October 7, 2022, the league announced an expansion team in Spokane, Washington, named Spokane Velocity.
 On December 8, 2022, it was announced that USL League Two club Lane United FC acquired exclusive rights to pursue a League One franchise in Lane County, Oregon.
+This club will begin play in 2026 as Sporting Cascades FC.